 Regina Library subscribes to periodicals in two formats: hard copy and electronic databases.
 Articles from electronic databases may be downloaded to email accounts or printed on library printers.

-The physical Reference Collection is in the Reference Room, located on the first floor of the library.
-It includes general and subject specific encyclopedias, dictionaries, handbooks, atlases and statistical sources.
+The print reference collection is in the Reference Room, on the first floor of the library.
+It includes general and subject-specific encyclopedias, dictionaries, handbooks, atlases and statistical sources.

-- Reference books are for library use only.
-Reference staff are available to assist you in locating specific materials.
+Reference books are for library use only.
+Staff are available to assist you in locating specific materials.
 Please ask for help at any time.

-Regina Library owns hundreds of DVD/VHS titles in multiple curriculum areas.
+Regina Library owns hundreds of DVD, Blu-ray and VHS titles in multiple curriculum areas.
 Included are many popular current and classic films.